Julie Corbin, Ph.D.

 2. Painful Emotions

-As touched on previously, individuals may find themselves in a state of shock and disbelief as a means to defend against painful emotions.
-However, at such time when the shock and disbelief begins to fade, it is common to begin to feel an emergence of painful emotions.
-During the painful emotions phase of grieving, the bereaved begins to better understand and acknowledge the permanency of the death.
+At such time when the shock and disbelief begins to fade, it is common to begin to feel an emergence of painful emotions.
+During the painful emotions phase of grieving, you begin to better understand and acknowledge the permanency of the death.
 At such time when the shock and numbness diminish, you may begin to experience emotions such as; anger, depression, guilt, sadness, fear, anxiety, lowered self-esteem, helplessness, irritability, and grief pangs.
 Counterfactual thinking such as “what if’” and “if only” is normal during this stage as you begin to wonder if you could have changed the outcome.
 It is not uncommon for some people to experience an exacerbation of preexisting mental health conditions such as; addictive behaviors, PTSD, clinical depression / mood disorders and unresolved grief during this time.

 3. Living in the Past